Courses Overview

 Course Overview

-This intensive two day course (14 hours) will focus on more advanced principles and practical application through clinical reasoning, problem solving, analysis of case studies, assessment and treatment of patients, and technique work.
+This intensive 14-hour course will focus on more advanced principles and practical application through clinical reasoning, problem solving, analysis of case studies, assessment and assessment of patients, and technique work.

 Course Goals